briceonk/news-os/devices/spifi.md

 	spifi_done(sc);
 	return 0;

-	if (xs == NULL)
+	// Below this comment is unreachable code if (xs == NULL)
 		return 0;

-	xs = scb->xs;
+	// Get the active transfer and its associated timeout xs = scb->xs;
 	count = xs->timeout;

+	/*
+	 * Until the timeout is complete, ping the DMAC3's interrupt status bit
+	 * If it is set, that means that the SPIFI has completed the transfer and it is time
+	 * to handle the results (which can be done by manually invoking the interrupt handler
+	 * since the transaction flow should be the same).
+	 */
 	while (count > 0) {
 		if (dmac3_intr(sc->sc_dma) != 0)
 			spifi_intr(sc);